 For the year ended December 31, 2004, approximately 92% of our revenues were derived from products we manufacture or from collaboration and research grant projects.
 The remaining 8% of our revenues for the year ended December 31, 2004 were derived from complementary products we distribute in order to provide the researcher with a single source for all equipment needed to conduct a particular experiment.
-For the three months ended March 31, 2005, approximately 93% of our revenues were derived from products we manufacture or from collaboration and research grant projects.
-The remaining 7% of our revenues for the three months ended March 31, 2005, were derived from complementary products we distribute.
-For the year ended December 31, 2004 and the three months ended March 31, 2005, approximately 46% and 47%, respectively, of our revenues were derived from sales made by our non-U.S. operations.
+For the six months ended June 30, 2005, approximately 93% of our revenues were derived from products we manufacture or from collaboration and research grant projects.
+The remaining 7% of our revenues for the six months ended June 30, 2005, were derived from complementary products we distribute.
+For the year ended December 31, 2004 and the three and six months ended June 30, 2005, approximately 46% and 47%, respectively, of our revenues were derived from sales made by our non-U.S. operations.
 A large portion of our international sales during this period consisted of sales to GE Healthcare, the distributor for our spectrophotometers, some of our plate readers and 1-D gel electrophoresis products.
 GE Healthcare distributes these products to customers around the world, including to many customers in the United States, from its distribution center in Uppsala, Sweden.
 As a result, we believe our international sales would have been a lower percentage of our revenues if we had shipped our products directly to our end users.

 Cost of product revenues.
 Cost of product revenues includes material, labor and manufacturing overhead costs, obsolescence charges, packaging costs, warranty costs, shipping costs and royalties.
 Our cost of product revenues may vary over time based on the mix of products sold.
 We sell products that we manufacture and products that we purchase from third parties.
 The products that we purchase from third parties have higher cost of goods sold because the profit is effectively shared with the original manufacturer.
 We anticipate that our manufactured products will continue to have a lower cost of product revenues as a percentage of revenues as compared with the cost of non-manufactured products for the foreseeable future.
-Additionally, our cost of product revenues as a percent of product revenues will vary based on mix of direct end user sales and distributor sales.
+Additionally, our cost of product revenues as a percent of product revenues will vary based on mix of direct to end user sales and distributor sales, mix by product line and mix by geography.

 General and administrative expense.
 General and administrative expense consists primarily of salaries and other related costs for personnel in executive, finance, accounting, information technology and human resource functions.
-Other costs include restructuring costs, facility costs, professional fees for legal and accounting services, investor relations, insurances and provision for doubtful accounts.
+Other costs include, facility costs, professional fees for legal and accounting services, investor relations, insurances and provision for doubtful accounts.

 Sales and marketing expense.
 Sales and marketing expense consists primarily of salaries and related expenses for personnel in sales, marketing and customer support functions.
-We also incur costs for travel, trade shows, demonstration equipment, public relations and marketing materials, consisting primarily of the printing and distribution of our approximately 1,100 page catalog, supplements and various other speciality catalogs, and the maintenance of our websites.
-We may from time to time expand our marketing efforts by employing additional technical marketing specialists in an effort to increase sales of selected categories of products in our catalog.
+We also incur costs for travel, trade shows, demonstration equipment, public relations and marketing materials, consisting primarily of the printing and distribution of our approximately 1,100 page catalog, supplements and various other specialty catalogs, and the maintenance of our websites.
+We may from time to time expand our marketing efforts by employing additional technical marketing specialists launching additional catalogs or web-sites or adding distributors.
 We may also from time to time expand our direct sales organizations in an effort to increase and/or support sales of our higher priced capital equipment instruments or to concentrate on key accounts or promote certain product lines.